 Douglas Adams (1952 – 2001), the inquisitive, playful mind behind The Hitchhiker’s Guide to the Galaxy, and Mark Carwardine, a dedicated zoologist and conservationist, travel to Komodo Island and the heart of the Zaire mountains.
 We meet a few precious species, like the Rwandan mountain gorilla, which is vulnerable, threatened, and, above all, wildly delightful in its formidable presence.

 Last Chance to See is full of such moments.
 Their team’s encounter with the kakapo, a frightfully silly flightless parrot dwindling on off-shore islands of New Zealand, is so wonderful you want to wrap the hapless creature in your arms and promise it safety.
 Sadly, we cannot.

 Once, before New Zealand was inhabited by humans, there were hundreds of thousands of kakapos.
 Then there were thousands, then hundreds.
 Then there were just forty….and counting.
 Here in Fiordland, which for many thousands of years was the bird’s main stronghold, there are now thought to be none left at all.

-Last Chance to See is about animal habitats as much as animals themselves.
+Last Chance to See is about the animal habitats as much as the animals themselves.
 Where they live and near whom.
-We meet a few dedicated – often eccentric – individuals, who stand body and soul between life and extinction.
+We meet a few dedicated—often eccentric—individuals who stand body and soul between life and extinction.

 We went to have a meal at the house which Kes shares with her husband, a park conservation manager.
 It was a house they built themselves, out in the bush on the edge of the river.
 The house is a long, low, rambling structure, full of books and largely open to the weather.
 Because their house is so open, it is regularly full of animals.
-A young hippo, for instances, frequently comes to chew on the pot plants in their living room.
+A young hippo, for instance, frequently comes to chew on the pot plants in their living room.
 There are snakes and elephants in the garden, rats which eat all their soap, and termites gradually nibbling away at the support poles of the house.

 Do go on doing a lot of walking & keep up your love of nature, for that is the right way to understand art better & better.
 Painters understand nature and love her & teach us to see.